VzBoT3D/docs/docs/vz235_alu/electronics/Mellow Super8 V1.3.md

 ![48V setup](../../assets/images/manual/vz235_printed/electronics/48V_Setup.jpeg)

 Plug in a Wire to the +V side of the wago and run it to your 5160.
-Put it in the Bottom slot like shown in the picture below.<br/>
+Put it in the Bottom slot like shown in the picture below.
 Plug in a wire to the -V side of the Wago and run it to your 5160.
 Put it in the second slot of the 5160 like shown below.

 ![5160_48V](../../assets/images/manual/vz235_printed/electronics/5160_48V.jpeg)

 Now do this for all your 5160's like you see down below.
 That's all the wiring you have to do for 48V.

 ![5160_48V_complete](../../assets/images/manual/vz235_printed/electronics/5160_48V_Complete.jpeg)

 One last IMPORTANT step to do is to link your 24V - to your 48V -.
 Like you see Below i used a piece of wire to connect my 24V Negative Wago to my 48V Negative Wago.

 If you forget this step you can have issue's with your 5160's once we try to start using them.

 ![Negative Link](../../assets/images/manual/vz235_printed/electronics/Negative_Link.jpg)

-# Plugging everything into the board
+## Plugging everything into the board

 Now were going into depth what to plug in where on the Motherboard.